kmcd14/kmcd14/README.md

 - 🔭 I have just completed a HDip in Science in Computing in Data Analytics.

-- 💻 Currently working as a Graduate Data Analyst.
+- 💻 Currently working as a Data Analyst.

 <h3 align="left">Connect with me:</h3>
 <p align="left">